konsumer/pipd/drivers/README.md

 Here is some reference that helped me make this:

 - [this beaglebone SSD1306 driver](https://github.com/deeplyembeddedWP/SSD1306-OLED-display-driver-for-BeagleBone).
-I added a compule things, liek images, but the main code came from here
+I added a couple things, like images, but the main code came from here
 - [specs for 8encoder](https://docs.m5stack.com/en/unit/8Encoder)
 - [specs for seesaw](https://learn.adafruit.com/adafruit-seesaw-atsamd09-breakout/using-the-seesaw-platform) helped with 4encoder
 - [this python file](../demo.py) - I try to use all circuitpython/blinka in python, so it can really help to see what messages were sent and what comes back